 - Course timetable

-Participants will have access to the general course information and introductory discussion forum a week before the course commences.
+Participants will have access to the general course information and the Introductory Discussion Forum a few days before the course commences to familiarise themselves with this material.

-Participants will have access to further information and the concluding discussion forum between 16-29 April 2018.
+Following Module 3, participants will then have access to further information and the concluding discussion forum.

 - Application details

-Before submitting your application, please read the Booking Terms and Conditions and Refund Policy.
+Before submitting your application, please read the Booking Terms and Conditions & Refund Policy.

-The fee is £295 which includes online access to the course and the course materials, tutor feedback and a Woolf Institute Certificate of Completion.
+The course fee is £295and includes online access to the course, all course materials, tutor feedback and a Woolf Institute Certificate of Completion.
+Bursaries are available.